green-coding-solutions/website/content/services/blauer-engel.md

 The UZ-215 label, which is relevant for software, was developed by the Federal Environment Agency (UBA) in cooperation with the Öko-Institut e.V. and the Umweltcampus Birkenfeld.

 An application for the label is made via RAL gGmbH and requires both a formal application including an energy measurement and a review by an auditor.
-We at Green Coding Solutions are both an official auditor and also offer energy measurements as a service.

 ### 🌍 Why should you apply for the Blue Angel?
 1. **Making sustainability visible**\